 A service member convicted of sexual assault faces the potential of years in confinement, dishonorable discharge, and lifetime sex offender registration.
 Even in cases that don’t go to trial, service regulations now require commanders to process service members for involuntary discharge based on the mere allegation of sexual assault.

-MJA has had tremendous success defending service members charged with sexual assault from all branches of the military.
 If you are the subject of a sexual assault investigation or charges, don’t delay in seeking legal advice.
-Contact our military defense lawyers now to learn more.
+Contact our military defense lawyers now at (843) 773-5501 to learn more.

 Article 120, UCMJ (Rape and Sexual Assault)